IeuanPriede/Goal-Scorer-Stats/README.md

 The next update of the app will include the option to choose whether it is their first visit (which will show the instructions) or whether they have used the service before.
 Additional stats to be added such as assists, shots on target etc.

-## Validation

-PEP8 - Python style checker - https://pep8ci.herokuapp.com/ All code validated and where lines were showing as too long they were adjusted.

 ## deployment

 ### Heroku